Derrick Jasper

-Derrick Lamar Jasper (born April 13, 1988) is a former American basketball player from San Luis Obispo, California.
+Derrick Lamar Jasper (born April 13, 1988) is an American former basketball player from San Luis Obispo, California.
 He was listed as a point guard, but was considered versatile enough to also play the shooting guard and small forward positions.
 Jasper was selected to the SEC All-Freshman Team in 2007.

 Early life

 Jasper was ranked in the top 40 in many national recruiting rankings and was a consensus 4-star prospect.
 He was also the third-ranked point guard in the class of 2006 by Rivals.com, in addition to being ranked as the 25th overall recruit, in early 2005.

 One of his top honors in AAU basketball was winning the MVP award at the Adidas Super 64 Tournament.
-He attended Paso Robles High School.
+Jasper played in summers for the Elite Basketball Organization (EBO) club, as he was teammates with Brook Lopez, Robin Lopez, and Quincy Pondexter.
+He attended Paso Robles High School, and was selected to the Cal-Hi Sports all-state team after leading the Bearcats to the CIF Southern Section Division 2A playoff semifinals.

 After receiving offers from schools such as Memphis, Washington, and Illinois, he decided to play at the University of Kentucky, verbally committing in September 2005 and joining Jodie Meeks, Perry Stevenson and Michael Porter in comprising the Wildcats' 2006 recruiting class when he signed his National Letter of Intent in November.